diego64/api-from-academy/README.md

 ## 📍 Overview

 The application aims to be an API that allows the user to schedule their day at the gym and a gym to register its unit.
+Remembering that you need to have `Node.js` and `docker` installed on your machine.

-The application has the following rules
+The application has the following rules.

-## RFs (Functional Requirements)
+### 🔌 RFs (Functional Requirements)

 - [x] It must be possible to register;
 - [x] It must be possible to authenticate;